VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

     - You will have to figure out the minimum trace width which can be milled.
 I the trace is too thin, it may come off during the milling or during the soldering.
     - There are test patterns for this, you can create one for yourself as well.
     - Watch out for the corners, sometimes, especially when the traces are too thin and/or the resolution is poor, traces that are not horizontally or vertically aligned may not get milled out perfectly.
-    - Autorouters can be set to favour some angles or alignments.
+    - Auto-routers can be set to favor some angles or alignments.
-    - __MANUAL VS AUTO ROUTING__
+    - __MANUAL VS AUTO-ROUTING__

   - Related to pads, vias and distance between adjacent ones.